PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 preserved feature-last, recurrent rank-three, unknown-layout, shape-only, and Reshape-only exceptions retain their established guards and error signature.

+Layout-sensitive axis, vector, pad-matrix, Transpose-permutation, transpose-convolution output-shape, and Reshape-target canonicalization is owned by `passes/pytorch_layout_validation.py`.
+It queries only the affected op-family indices from the normalizer's shared graph index and retains the one-rewrite rule for shared constant tensors.
+Reshape target selection and channel-last name recognition live in `pytorch_layout_utils.py`, so canonicalization and native code generation share one policy without an exporter callback.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,